TakafumiSakagami/cpiaengine/Dev Assets/Script Converter/README.md

 The value of when linebreaks will be inserted can be changed by editing `convert_txt_to_dialogue.py` in a text editor, as can the name of the input file (`input.txt` by default) and the output file (`output.txt` by default).

+`reformat_lines('input.txt', 'output.txt', max_chars=27)`

+Just adjust the file names, and tell the converter how many characters wide your textbox is!

 Though this won't insert intricate things such as image choices, fades, sound effects, etc... it will drastically speed up the process of converting written prose into useable code, so I highly recommend you install Python and use this script!

 For example, a text file containing: